arik-so/SwiftLightning/Documentation/README.md

 as well as a reference for integrating the exported bindings in an object-oriented language using Swift as the example.

+If you are here, we sincerely wish to thank you for working on expanding the Lightning Development Kit's scope to yet another, new, environment.
+We hope that this guide makes that task easier, and removes unnecessary roadblocks.

 ## Architecture

 To run a Lightning node, there are several fundamental components that need setting up.